bgerrard5392/School_District_Analysis/README.md

 **How is the school summary affected?**
+The overall School data showed little to no difference, similar to the District data.

+**How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**
 The over all passing for Thomas High School was 90.94% in pycityschools, with the 9th graders taken out the overall passing shrinks by 0.3 %.

-**How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**
-TEST ANSWER

-**How does replacing the ninth-grade scores affect the following:**
+# **How does replacing the ninth-grade scores affect the following:**
-TEST ANSWER

 **Math and reading scores by grade**
 TEST ANSWER